Hurricane Pamela

 Pamela caused widespread flooding and blackouts across Sinaloa, Nayarit, Durango and Coahuila while seven deaths were confirmed from the storm.
 Many agricultural crops, trees, houses and huts across the affected areas were damaged or destroyed following the storm.
 Many rivers also overflowed, affecting and submerging many cars and establishments.
-Many people lost their homes due to Pamela's flooding and one person was swept up in Nayarit, where four people were also listed as missing.
-Two in Texas were reported dead, due to them being swept away into a creek.
-The storm caused over $10 million (2021 USD) in damages, in Mexico.
+Many people lost their homes due to Pamela's flooding and one person was swept up in Nayarit, where four people were also reported missing.
+Two people died in Texas after being swept away into a creek.
+The hurricane was responsible for $94.4 million (2021 USD) in damages across Mexico alone and at least three total deaths.